 This program will consist of a three-week, on-campus workshop, summer readings and a pedagogy project, and a fall follow-up.
 This summerís program will focus on the topic of integration of faith and learning, and will provide practical instruction on how faculty can make that happen in their classrooms.

 Weyerhaeuser Center for Christian Faith and Learning Research Fellowships

 Description: One of the Weyerhaeuser Center’s aims is to enable Whitworth faculty to produce high-quality Christian scholarship and facilitate interaction with other scholars throughout the world.
-To that end, these six summer research fellowships nourish scholarship, informed by a Christian faith perspective that has the potential to make a significant impact on academic discussions.
-This scholarship should relate to topics such as ethics, public policy, service-learning, character formation, or the influence of presuppositional beliefs in a specific discipline.
+To that end, up to five summer research fellowships are offered to encourage scholarship that attempts to model the integration of faith and learning.

 (a) a secular disciplinary journal (for example, American Historical Review, American Psychologist, Journal of Social Issues);

 (b) a Christian academic journal of faith and learning (e.g., Journal of Psychology and Theology, Christian Scholar’s Review, Perspectives on Science and Christian Faith);

 (c) a secular or Christian popular magazine aimed at a readership of educated laypersons (e.g., Christianity Today, Books and Culture, First Things, The New Republic, Atlantic Monthly); or

 Applicants from the performing or creative arts are encouraged to submit projects proposing dissemination through a juried performance or exhibition.
 Scholarship related to aesthetics from a Christian perspective, to be submitted to a secular or Christian journal, is also encouraged.